FabianWildgrube/vrdrumsequencer/WaveGAN_Server/README.md

 Websocket server wrapper for the Donahue Drums GAN.

 > Slight modification of the server scripts taken from: https://hcai.eu/git/project/pufferfishsynth, sub-folder `GAN`.
-Originally written by Silvan Mertes and Ruben Schlagowski for the publication: Schlagowski, Ruben, Silvan Mertes, and Elisabeth André.
+Python wrapper code originally written by Silvan Mertes and Ruben Schlagowski for the publication: Schlagowski, Ruben, Silvan Mertes, and Elisabeth André.
 "Taming the chaos: exploring graphical input vector manipulation user interfaces for GANs in a musical context."
 Audio Mostly 2021.
 2021.
 216-223.

+The WaveGAN that generates drum samples was created by Donahue et al.:
+Donahue, Chris, Julian McAuley, and Miller Puckette.
+"Adversarial audio synthesis." arXiv preprint arXiv:1802.04208 (2018).

+Their code is available at https://github.com/chrisdonahue/wavegan.

 ## Running the server
 Run the `pfsvrServer.py` script.
 This will start a Websocket Server listening on `localhost:9876`